mit-rss/base_installation/README.md

 Download and install VMware, which you can get for free [through IS&T](https://ist.mit.edu/vmware-fusion).

 Download the [Debian 9](https://www.debian.org/releases/stretch/debian-installer/) operating system.
-Choose the small, amd64 installer.
+Choose the netinst CD image, amd64 installer.
 (It is important to choose Debian 9, instead of 10, since ROS is not supported on Debian 10).

-Open VMWare and select ```File > New Virtual Machine...```.
-Select a "Typical" installation.
-When promted, select the ```.iso``` Debian image you downloaded.
+Open VMWare and select ```File > New... ```.
+Select ```Install from disc or image```.
+When prompted, select the ```.iso``` Debian image you downloaded.
 It will automatically select the correct distribution.
-Give the VM a nice name and use the default disk settings.
-In the final page, we reccomend you click the "Customize Hardware" button and increase the memory to at least 2GB - make sure your computer has enough memory to do this.
+Give the VM a nice name (you may have to do this on the final page under "Customize Settings") and use the default disk settings.
+In the final page, we recommend you click the "Customize Hardware" button and increase the memory to at least 2GB - make sure your computer has enough memory to do this.
 Hit finish and the OS should boot.

 In the boot menu choose the "Graphical Installer" option and begin selecting the default options.
-When promted, set your hostname to ```racecar-vm```, leave the domain name blank.
+When prompted, set your hostname to ```racecar-vm```, leave the domain name blank.
 Set the username to ```racecar``` and choose a memorable password for the root and user.
 Continue selecting default settings.
 When asked about writing to disks select "yes".
 When asked about setting up GRUB select "yes" then select ```/dev/sda```.

 You should now have Debian installed!
 Log in and click the "Activities" button in the top left and open the "Terminal" application.
 Type ```su``` and enter your password.
 Now run the following to install some essential software:

-    sudo apt-get update
+    apt-get update
-    sudo apt-get upgrade
+    apt-get upgrade
-    sudo apt-get install sudo open-vm-tools open-vm-tools-desktop vim git dirmngr make g++
+    apt-get install sudo open-vm-tools open-vm-tools-desktop vim git dirmngr make g++

 After the installation completes run ```visudo``` and add the following line to the file that opens up: